In rare rebuttal of Kremlin critic Navalny, Putin denies he owns a Black Sea palace

 “People saw this as a protest against lawlessness and — in light of last year’s changes to the constitution, which allow President Vladimir Putin to effectively remain in the job for life — the usurpation of power,” Baunov said.

-Commenting on the demonstrations, which were not sanctioned by the government, Putin said, “Everyone has the right to express their point of view within the framework provided by the law.
+Commenting on the demonstrations, which were not authorized by the government, Putin said, “Everyone has the right to express their point of view within the framework provided by the law.
 Anything outside the law is not just counterproductive, but dangerous.”

 He cited the 1917 Russian Revolution and the 1991 collapse of the Soviet Union as examples of “when the situation went far beyond the framework of the law and led to such destabilization of society and the state that not only those who destabilized the state and society were hurt, but also people who had no relation to it.”